CDOTISW/cdotisw.github.io/README.md

----
+Demo

-title: How can embedded HTML improve our product and tell stories more effectively?
+## How can embedded HTML improve our product and tell stories more effectively?
----

 ### 1. Interactive Imagery Sliders